Road rules in NT

 Double white lines with a broken line closer to you – you can cross the lines to overtake if the road ahead is clear.

-Double white lines with an unbroken (continuous) line closer to you – you cannot overtake across these lines.
+Double white lines with an unbroken (continuous) line closer to you – you cannot overtake across these lines unless you are overtaking a cyclist.

-Single white unbroken (continuous) line – you cannot overtake across this line.
+Single white unbroken (continuous) line – you cannot overtake across this line unless you are overtaking a cyclist.

-Double white unbroken (continuous) lines – you cannot overtake across these lines.
+Double white unbroken (continuous) lines – you cannot overtake across these lines unless you are overtaking a cyclist.

 You must not drive on a section of painted road that is surrounded by double lines.